 The Coventry Campus benefits with green roofs at The Hub, Alison Gingell and Engineering Building.
 Even in high-rise urban settings, it has been found that green roofs can attract beneficial insects, birds, bees and butterflies.
 Rooftop greenery complements green areas within the city by providing stepping stones between green areas.

-Staff and students from across the university, are working together to help prevent the continuing decline of the species by taking not only practical measures but educating others and raising awareness.
-The university has achieved the Bronze level of the Hedgehog Friendly Campus award, run by the British Hedgehog Preservation Society.
+Staff and students from across the university are working together to help prevent the continuing decline of the species by taking not only practical measures but educating others and raising awareness.
+The university has achieved the Silver level of the Hedgehog Friendly Campus award, run by the British Hedgehog Preservation Society.

 Find out more about hedgehogs and how to build a hedgehog home with our Groundsperson, Darcie Towers.